DMonMac/VC-React/tutorials/todo/README.md

 1. Copy this folder: 'Vivixx-Challenges-React/tutorials/todo/'
 2. In terminal, set directory to the folder above.
 3. Run `npm start`
-4. Now you can search and add tasks to the app.
+4. Input `http://localhost:3000/` to the URL bar of your browser.